 There are currently 18 UNESCO World Heritage Sites in Greece.
-Of these, 16 are inscribed based on “cultural” criteria, while the remaining two (Mount Athos, Meteora) are inscribed for meeting both “cultural” and “natural” criteria.
-Five of the sites are located on islands, one is distributed between the islands and the mainland, with the remaining 12 exclusively on the mainland.
+Sixteen of them are inscribed based on “cultural” criteria, while the remaining two (Mount Athos, Meteora) for meeting both “cultural” and “natural” criteria.
+Five of the sites are located on islands.
+One is distributed between the islands and the mainland, with the remaining 12 exclusively on the mainland.

-A collection of massive, yet perfectly balanced architectural masterpieces in harmony with the natural landscape, the Acropolis of Athens is one of the most important expressions of Classical Greek aesthetics.
-It was completed by the 5th century BC and has since then exerted a profound influence on architecture worldwide.
+A collection of massive, yet perfectly balanced architectural masterpieces in harmony with the natural landscape, the Acropolis of Athens is one of the most essential expressions of Classical Greek aesthetics.
+It was completed by the 5th century BC and had since then exerted a profound influence on architecture worldwide.

 Archaeological Site of Aigai (modern name Vergina)

 The ancient city of Aigai was the first capital of the Kingdom of Macedon.
-In addition to the monumental palace, lavishly decorated with mosaics and painted stuccoes, the site contains a burial ground with more than 300 tumuli, one of which has been identified as that of Philip II of Macedon, father of Alexander the Great.
+In addition to the monumental palace, richly decorated with mosaics and painted stuccoes, the site contains a burial ground with more than 300 tumuli.
+One of them has been identified as that of Philip II of Macedon, father of Alexander the Great.

 Archeological site of Delphi

 The pan-Hellenic sanctuary of Delphi, location of the oracle of Apollo, was the spiritual center of the Greek world.
 Situated in a spectacular natural setting at the foot of Mount Parnassus, it was a symbol of Greek cultural unity from the 8th century BC onwards.